Juan Ardila accused of sexual assault

 It was not until last week that the first victim learned Ardila had been elected to the state Assembly in November.
 Having just moved to Long Island City less than a month ago, the woman, who is not politically active herself, did not know he is an elected official in a neighboring district.

-She said she discovered an old, unopened Facebook message from Ardila, who was a year ahead of her at Fordham University, last week.
+She said she discovered an old, unopened Facebook message from Ardila, who was a year ahead of her at Fordham, last week.

 The message was sent the day after the alleged incidents.
 Reading it prompted the woman to Google Ardila and see what had become of him.